 Why We're the Experts

-• Riddley Gemperlein-Schirm is the senior commerce editor for Serious Eats.
-She's worked at the company for nearly two years and has reviewed kitchen equipment professionally for the past five years.
+- Riddley Gemperlein-Schirm is an associate editorial director for Serious Eats.
+She's worked at the company for about three years and has reviewed kitchen equipment professionally for the past five years.